 Global Masters aims to make a difference to wealth-focused Australians, smart retail investors, and performance-driven Self-Managed Super Funds (SMSFs) where security and stability are key.
 We take pride in our ability to uncover opportunities for the growth of your capital and ultimately, to build long-term wealth through proper due diligence and long-standing industry experience.

-The Global Masters management team are committed to corporate governance excellence, applying the ASX Corporate Management principles in what we do.
-We have developed and successfully implemented a framework that strengthens our operations promoting industry best-practises through transparency, accountability and fundamentally safeguarding the interests of all our shareholders.
+- The Global Masters management team are committed to corporate governance excellence, applying the ASX Corporate Management principles in what we do.
+We have developed and successfully implemented a framework that strengthens our operations promoting industry best practices through transparency, accountability and fundamentally safeguarding the interests of all our shareholders.

-We strive to acquire stocks that deliver compounding returns through time.
+- We strive to acquire stocks that deliver compounding returns over time.
 Our data-driven, technology-enabled investment team conducts a thorough, in-depth analysis where “no stone is left unturned”, where the combination of new technology and erudite experience go hand-in-hand.
-This unparalleled attention-to-detail to which we hold ourselves accountable to is what sets us apart from our competitors in the market, where a high standard of due diligence is personified in every investment decision we undertake.
+This unparalleled attention to detail to which we hold ourselves accountable to is what sets us apart from our competitors in the market, where a high standard of due diligence is personified in every investment decision we undertake.

 Since Global Masters Fund Limited LIC was first listed on the ASX we’ve been generating competitive returns for our highly valued clients with global investment strategies delivering outstanding results and attractive returns while protecting the capital of our investors.